Job prospects Early Childhood Educator Assistant in Saskatchewan

 Note: These employment prospects were published in December 2021 based on the information available at the time of analysis.
 The next update will be in December 2022.
 To learn more, see our FAQs.
 You can also find additional information on the Canadian Online Job Posting Dashboard.

 Job opportunities in Saskatchewan

-The employment outlook will be fair for Early childhood educators and assistants (NOC 4214) in Saskatchewan for the 2019-2021 period.
+The employment outlook will be good for Early childhood educators and assistants (NOC 4214) in Saskatchewan for the 2021-2023 period.

 The following factors contributed to this outlook:

 - Employment growth will lead to several new positions.